Tag: Jim Cunningham

 The below Parliamentary question was asked by Jim Cunningham on 2016-07-11.

-To ask the Secretary of State for Education, what representations she has (a) made to and (b) received from universities on the implications of the outcome of the referendum on the UK’s membership of the EU.
+To ask the Secretary of State for Education, what steps she is taking to safeguard the status of non-UK EEA students in the UK as a result of the outcome of the referendum on the UK’s membership of the EU.

 Joseph Johnson